-“RegTech” is the name of a project established by the Prospect union to promote and support the registration of technicians – be these RIT/ICT Technicians, EngTech and SciTech.
+RegTech is the name of a project established by Prospect union to promote and support the registration of technicians – be these RIT/ICT Technicians, EngTech or SciTech.

-The Project seeks to engage and work in partnership with employers and local Prospect branches to jointly support potential recipients of the EngTech, RSciTech and RIT/ICT Technician title.
+The project aims to engage and work in partnership with employers and local Prospect branches to support potential recipients of the EngTech, RSciTech and RIT/ICT Technician title.

-It also seeks to work with those who wish to champion this form of vocational development recognition in the workplace and/or supervises or manages apprentices.
+It also seeks to work with those who wish to champion this form of vocational development recognition in the workplace and/or those who supervise or manage apprentices.

-The Project is also working with professional bodies such as Engineering Council, Science Council, and the Chartered Institute of IT with the stated goal of making...
+The project is also working with professional bodies such as the Engineering Council, Science Council, and the Chartered Institute of IT with the stated goal of making...

 We represent technicians

-Prospect is involved with the promotion of the technician registration and wider vocational development programmes through its role representing engineering, IT, scientific technicians and those in related technical roles across diverse industries in both the public and private sectors.
+Prospect is involved with promoting the technician registration and wider vocational development programmes through its role representing engineering, IT, scientific technicians and those in related technical roles across diverse industries in the public and private sectors.

-Our membership data reveals there are more than 500 different types ranging from mechanical, electrical, laboratory and research technicians through to those working in the areas of archaeology, fisheries, horticulture, food and forensics.
-This is set against a background of in excess of 1.5 million technicians working across the UK economy.
+Our membership data reveals there are more than 500 different types – ranging from mechanical, electrical, laboratory and research technicians through to those working in the areas of archaeology, fisheries, horticulture, food and forensics.
+More than 1.5 million technicians work across the UK economy.

 Prospect represents members' interests at work

 Prospect’s aspiration is to enhance skills and personal development opportunities for all members.
-The Prospect policy is “lifelong learning should be accessible to all” and that “there must be governmental coherence on policies and decision affecting investment in skills” (Prospect Conference, 2006).
+Our policy is that “lifelong learning should be accessible to all” and that “there must be government coherence on policies and decisions affecting investment in skills” (Prospect conference, 2006).

-Through our activities and skills support we seek to represent members’ career aspirations through focusing on transferable skills and skills acquisition, continued professional development and positive support for lifelong learning.
+Through our activities and skills support, we seek to represent members’ career aspirations by focusing on transferable skills and skills acquisition, continued professional development and positive support for lifelong learning.

 Time served technicians

 Many established technicians and those individuals in 'technical' roles have not had their skills, knowledge and expertise recognised.
-Technician registration offers an opportunity to consolidate any existing qualifications to a proven level of professional, international, standard.
+Technician registration offers an opportunity to consolidate existing qualifications to a proven level of professional, international standard.

-The process also recognises your transferable skills and experience.
+The process also recognises transferable skills and experience.

-Prospect believes in high quality apprenticeships that attract a fair rate of pay, involve a job with a productive purpose and includes career opportunities.
+Prospect believes in high-quality apprenticeships that attract a fair rate of pay, involve a job with a productive purpose and include career opportunities.

-Apprenticeships are seeing growing levels of investment and increased take up by business amid a developing perception that the work-based training model is an important means of identifying and expanding workforce talent.
+More employers see the work-based training model as an important means of identifying and expanding workforce talent.